Software pioneer McAfee says framed for murder in Belize

 "It would be quite nice for him to come in and answer some of the questions that could lead to the closure of this case," Martinez said.
 "He is not wanted for murder, but he is wanted for questioning as a person of interest."

-The Belize police department has reached out to counterparts in neighbouring Mexico and Guatemala, asking them to detain McAfee if he leaves Belize overland.
+The Belize police department has reached out to counterparts in neighboring Mexico and Guatemala, asking them to detain McAfee if he leaves Belize overland.

 McAfee was one of Silicon Valley's first entrepreneurs to amass a fortune by building a business off the Internet.